bbauska/UC-Davis-JS-Basics/readme.md

   alt="JavaScript variables." />
 <!-- ![](./images/media/image43.png){width="4.0in" height="2.2508552055993003in"} -->

-It&apos;s good practice when programming to write code that is as generalizable as possible.
+<p>It&apos;s good practice when programming to write code that is as
+generalizable as possible.
 It allows the code to be reused and helps limit the effort of writing and maintaining redundant code.
 Imagine somebody gave you a robot as a gift to do chores around your house.
-You have to teach it how to do your chores.
+You have to teach it how to do your chores.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 44. washing the dishes (34) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->